3 Amazing ‘Side Effects’ Of A pH-Balanced Diet (Besides Better Bones)

 In other words, an alkaline state in the body stops calcium from being excreted from the bones (calcium efflux), and it does this by increasing the activity of osteoblasts, the cells that build bone, and suppressing osteoclasts, which tear down bone.
 In addition, neutralizing the “endogenous acid” (acid within the body) through “the provision of base” is cited as an improver of bone mineral growth and increase.

-The best way to provide base, of course, is via an alkaline diet, such as that described in the Save Our Bones Program.
+The best way to provide base, of course, is via an alkaline diet, such as that described in the Osteoporosis Reversal Program.

 This is not the only study to confirm the important benefits of an alkaline diet.
 A much more recent study from 2009 shows similar results in human participants.